vicky200514/qt-app/Meshapp.md

-7. In Settings, Click Serial
+7. In Settings, Click Serial (see figure 2)
 8. Click Enable option
 9. Select Baud rate as `BAUD_115200`